 Acquiring the skills listed above would certainly give you the analysis wherewithal to create a small company.
 But it will also provide the knowledge and insight to see changes in the world economy, to understand broad sweeping trends, to look at an opportunity from an international or social change perspective.
 It is these skills and perspectives that will allow you to substantially broaden and sharpen your professional skills for any endeavor.

-Along with the Lavin Entrepreneurship Center at San Diego State University and the faculty and leadership in the College of Business, and the support of the university as a whole, we invite you to explore SDSU's undergraduate and graduate entrepreneurial programs.
+Along with the Lavin Entrepreneurship Center at San Diego State University and the faculty and leadership in the College of Business, and the support of the university as a whole, we invite you to explore SDSU's undergraduate program and graduate program entrepreneurial programs.

 Join us at San Diego State University and begin the journey on your entrepreneurial life.